JMagDev1/JMagDev1/README.md

 Student
 -------

-I have been coding as a hobby and in school over the past 2 and a half years.
+I have been coding as a hobby and in school over the past 3 years.
 I started by learning C# and have taught myself other languages like python, HTML and CSS among others.

 *   🌍  I'm based in Northern Ireland
 *   🖥️  See my portfolio at [jmagdev1.github.io/JMagDev1OriginalWebsite/](http://jmagdev1.github.io/JMagDev1OriginalWebsite/)